TemporalData/Meteo-Tweets/Preprocessing/readme.md

 Running this file will generate csv files corresponding to the models needed for the network part of the application.

+## psql_upload_commands.txt

+This text file contains instructions for uploading the model to the postgresql database

 ## requirements.txt

 This text file contains all the python libraries needed to run the other files in this folder.